Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Experiments

 \paragraph{Sample size planning.} \Cref{fig:mde-contours} shows MDE contours for the Direct Method: the smallest true policy difference detectable at 80\% power, 5\% two-sided significance.
 Key observation: for a fixed label budget $m = n \times \text{oracle fraction}$, larger $n$ with lower oracle fraction outperforms smaller $n$ with higher oracle fraction, suggesting \emph{spread labels across more samples} as a practical rule. \emph{Practical guidance:} For new domains, oversample the first batch (e.g., $n{=}2{,}000$ with 25\% oracle fraction) to generate a domain-specific MDE plot, then use it to select the minimal viable $(n, \text{oracle fraction})$ for future experiments.

 \paragraph{Cost analysis.} \Cref{tab:cost-analysis} quantifies the cost-accuracy tradeoff.
 CJE with 5\% oracle calibration achieves 99\% pairwise ranking accuracy at $n{=}5{,}000$ (98.7\% averaged over 50 seeds) at \textbf{14$\times$ lower total cost} than pure oracle labeling (for all 5 policies).
 Oracle labels cost approximately $16\times$ more than judge scores, so total cost scales primarily with oracle fraction.
 At 5\% oracle fraction, this yields an 8.8$\times$ cost reduction for a single policy.
 With amortization across 5 policies, this becomes 14$\times$ (see below), enabling scaling to production workloads where pure oracle labeling is prohibitive.
-Amortization improves further: calibrating once on a shared oracle slice enables evaluating multiple policies at marginal judge-only cost, approaching the 16$\times$ cost ratio as $P$ grows.
+Amortization improves further: calibrating once on a shared oracle slice enables evaluating multiple policies at marginal judge-only cost, approaching the 16$\times$ cost ratio as $P$ grows. \emph{Sensitivity:} At smaller $n$ or higher oracle fractions, the cost advantage shrinks; at 25\% oracle fraction the reduction is 3.5$\times$.
+Ranking accuracy depends on policy gaps and transport validity: the 94\% average across all configurations (\cref{tab:accuracy}) is more representative than the 99\% peak.